Skip to main content

 1. Select "User Setting" and press "Inspector", set the Default Tool to "Wand" at "XR Setting" tab.

 1. Select "Play Mode" tab and set "Interaction Scope (Wand Length)" to "50", this allows you to use a longer wand to interact with the virtual environment and teleport to different positions in the scene.
-Then deselect the "Use Gravity" option so user can float in space during game play.
+Then deselect the "Use Gravity" option so the user can float in space during gameplay.

 Create the SOLAR SYSTEM